adityasalapaka/RepData_PeerAssessment1/PA1_template.md

 ```

 ### What is mean total number of steps taken per day?
-The sum of the steps on a day is caluclated and a histogram is made from the
+The sum of the steps on a day is calculated and a histogram is made from the
 data.